grdw/grdw/_posts/2022-12-27-how-to-cheat-at-wordfeud.md

 ESTSREQZ
 ```

-The next step is to get all the possible anagrams for these combinations (if any), which in my current code would return this:
+After we have those combinations, we can easily turn them into all their unique prime factorizations and ask the database which anagrams it returns.
+At my current code [II] this will return:

 ```
 2 letters: